Forest-Economics-Goettingen/woodValuationDE/README.md

 Type of harvest process:

 * <i>"manually"</i>: motor-manual harvest using a chain saw
-* <i>"harvester"</i>: highly mechanized harvest machines
+* <i>"harvester"</i>: highly-mechanized harvest using forest harvesters
 * <i>"combined"</i>: a combination of the previous types dependent on the mean diameter

 The process types <i>"manually"</i> and <i>"harvester"</i> refer to [Offer and Staupendahl (2018)](#offer.2018) and
 [v.
 Bodelschwingh (2018)](#vbodelschwingh.2018).
-Since e.g. for
+Since, e.g., for
 deciduous species a maximum diameter of 40 cm is assumed for highly mechanized harvests,
 [Fuchs et al. (in preparation)](#fuchs.inpreparation) derived the type
 <i>"combined"</i>.
 This refers to the combinations applied by
 [v.
-Bodelschwingh (2018)](#vbodelschwingh.2018) in the harvest cost model, assuming diameter-specific shares of motor-manual and highly mechanized harvests:
+Bodelschwingh (2018)](#vbodelschwingh.2018) in the harvest cost model, assuming diameter-specific shares of motor-manual and highly-mechanized
+harvests:

 * softwood species
   + <i>diameter.q</i> <= 20 cm: 100 % <i>"harvester"</i>,